Skip to content

 --inputs

-When enabled, Terragrunt will validate that all variables are set by the module a unit provisions.
+When enabled, Terragrunt will validate that all variables a module (provisioned by a unit) requires are set.

 Example: